krontech/chronos-cli/src/pipeline/README.md

 | `%S`          | `double`          | Seconds since the trigger event.
 | `%%`          | None              | Literal percent.

-The `"justify"` parameter determines whether the text written to the box should be aligned to the `"left"`, `"right"`, or `"center"` of the text box.
+TODO: The `"justify"` parameter determines whether the text written to the box should be aligned to the `"left"`, `"right"`, or `"center"` of the text box.
 If not otherwise defined, the default is to align the text to the `"left"` side of the text box.

+The `"position"` parameter defines the location of the textbox on the video.
+It can take the enumerated vales of `"top"` and `"bottom"` to place the text box at either the top or bottom of the video with a horizontal position of zero.
+Or it can be set to a string of the form `"HRESxVRES"` where `HRES` and `VRES` are decimal integers containing the horizontal and vertical positions accordingly.

-The `"textbox"` and `"offset"` parameters define the size and position of the text box to be drawn ontop of the video.
-These are decimal strings which denote a horizontal value followed by a vertical value separated by an `x` character.
-For example, the string `"640x480"` defines a horizontal value of 640 and a vertical value of 480.
+The `"textbox"` parameter defines the size the text box to be drawn ontop of the video.
+The string is of the form `"WIDTHxHEIGHT"` where `WIDTH` defines the horizontal size of the box in pixels and `HEIGHT` is the vertical size.
+A vertical height of zero will default to the minimum height to draw a single line of text without clipping.
+A horizontal width of zero will extend the text box to use the maximum width of the video frame.

 sof
 ---